Monday, January 28, 2019

 For the sauce, I just stirred some basil, oregano, salt and pepper together with an 8-ounce can of tomato sauce and spread it on the dough, then added my sausage and shredded mozzarella, and topped with grated cheese.
 I baked it at 425 degrees for 15-20 minutes.

 If you're looking for a pizza dough recipe for just a few people, this is a great one to try.
 You can also easily double the recipe.
-I made it in a jelly roll pan and it fit perfectly (per my cousin's suggestion).
-Next time I will try it in 1 or 2 round pizza pans (edit: I've also made a double recipe and gotten either 2 or 3 14" round pizzas out of it - see pics below!
-I personally think it is a bit too much dough for 2 pizzas so I usually make 3).
+I made it in a jelly roll pan and it fit perfectly (per my cousin's suggestion), but I normally make a double recipe and get 3 14" round pizzas out of it - see pics below!
+I personally think it is a bit too much dough for 2 round pizzas so I make 3, but my sister prefers thicker crust and makes 2.

 Edit January 2022: I made this pizza tonight using Anna 00 Flour.
 I had never used 00 Flour before so I was interested to see the difference (I usually use King Arthur All-Purpose Flour).
 The dough was very easy to spread.
-I usually spread the dough a bit, then let it rest, and then finish spreading it later on.
+I usually separate the dough, shape it into round balls and let it rest on the oiled pizza pans for a few minutes, then spread the dough a bit, then let it rest for a few minutes, and then finish spreading it.
 I was able to spread the dough completely out on the first try.
 As usual, I made 3 pizzas with a double recipe.
-The pizza once it was baked had a very thin crust, but it was delicious!
+Once the pizza was baked it had a very thin crust, but it was delicious!
 I actually think this was the best pizza I've made.

 Edit April 2023: Today I made 4 recipes of dough which made 6 pizzas.
 This is probably the max amount of recipes I could make at one time in my larger 6-qt.
 KitchenAid mixer.
 I'm still using the Anna 00 Flour and the pizzas were so delicious!